airliecassidy/mumt-307-gesture-audio/README.md

 ## 2. Motivation & Objectives
 The primary motivation for this project emerged from a desire to create a more expressive, embodied way of manipulating audio effects during music production and sound design.
 Traditional DAW workflows require precise mouse movements or memorized keyboard shortcuts to adjust effect parameters—interactions that feel disconnected from the physical, gestural nature of musical performance.
 I wanted to explore whether hand gestures could provide a more intuitive and expressive control interface.

 The system is designed for audio file processing rather than live instrument input.
 Users load an audio file (such as a recorded guitar track, vocal take, or any sound design material) into the browser interface, then use hand gestures to dynamically control effects as the audio plays back.
-This workflow is particularly suited for:

 The main objectives for this project were:
 ```